 Note that your breathing sessions don’t appear in your Activity app on your iPhone or Apple Watch.

-Sattva is a simple yet soothing guided meditation which comes with a sacred soundtrack – verdict mantras and chants.
+Sattva is a simple yet soothing guided meditation that comes with a sacred soundtrack – verdict mantras and chants.

 The app brings you over 100 guided meditations, sacred sounds, and music tracks to enhance your meditation.
 You can set goals, gain milestone trophies, and track your entire meditation journey.
 Doing all of this will only help you get better in your meditation practice every day.